shoeffner/mthesis/src/conclusion.md

 and allows all kinds of usage.
 Its gaze tracking capabilities are not working properly, but thanks to its extendability it is possible to use iTracker, a pre-trained model to detect gaze points.
-Many other issues in webcam gaze tracking can not be resolved using software alone: most webcams are limited to small frame rates and it is extremely difficult to find the real specifications like sensor sizes and focal lengths for many webcams.
+Many other issues in webcam gaze tracking cannot be resolved using software alone: most webcams are limited to small frame rates and it is extremely difficult to find the real specifications like sensor sizes and focal lengths for many webcams.